Thanks to better farm practices, Jharkhand women farmers reap more money

 As many as 2,100 farmers have been trained in the Murhu block who have sown tomatoes in total 440 acres during the kharif season this year.
 Sharing her experience, Teresa Nag, a farmer from Saparum village, said, "I have sown 3,000 samplings of tomatoes.
 So far, I have sold tomatoes worth Rs 13,000.
 I am associated with the farmer producer organisation and I hope to get better returns".

 The EY Foundation is one of the agencies working with the Tata Trusts-CInI on the ambitious 'Lakhpati kisan 2020 programe' being implemented at present in seven blocks in five districts of Jharkhand (Khunti, Hazaribagh, Singhbhum, Deoghar and Dhanbad).
-Accoridng to Tata Trusts-CInI, the EY Foundation has contributed Rs 2.66 crore for the'Lakpati kisan programme', out of which Rs 89 lakh has been spend in Murhu block alone for creating water structures, polyhouses, capacity building and to bear the promotion cost of farmer producers' organisation.
+According to Tata Trusts-CInI, the EY Foundation has contributed Rs 2.66 crore for the 'Lakpati Kisan programme', out of which Rs 89 lakh has been spend in Murhu block alone for creating water structures, polyhouses, capacity building and to bear the promotion cost of farmer producers' organisation.

-CInI CEO Ganesh Neelam said while the core focus is making tribal farmers 'Lakhpati' in an irreversible and sustainable manner, the institutional structure of community will be driving their growth in long term.
+CInI Executive Director Ganesh Neelam said the partnership between EY Foundation and CInI focuses on meeting the aspirations of the small and marginal farmers in Jharkhand.
+While the core focus is making tribal farmers 'Lakhpati' in an irreversible and sustainable manner, the institutional structure of community will be driving their growth in long term, he said.

 "Agriculture is the prime livelihood activity for the families and the emphasis is towards promoting high value agriculture especially crops such as tomato with scientific cultivation practices to provide good yields and maximum returns.
-These integration of livelihoods with stress on vegetables will meet the goal of Lakhpati families with better quality of life," he added.
+These integration of livelihoods with stress on vegetables will meet the goal of Lakhpati families with better quality of life," Neelam said.
+He further said that livelihood layering through agriculture, animal husbandry, non-timber forest produce for the families is helping farmers achieve their aspirations.

 Before harvesting tomatoes, tribal women growers of Murhu block sold their watermelon at a much higher rate of Rs 6-9 per kg to companies like Reliance Fresh and Big Basket.
 "This is just the beginning and there is a lot to do as the company aims a turner of Rs 5 crore in the 2019-20 fiscal," MSFPC Treasurer Almatiru said.